MakiSaine/olympic-visual-analytics-2024/README.md

 ## Design Explanation

-The design focuses on clear storytelling supported by consistent use of color, annotation, and interactivity.
+The design emphasizes storytelling through consistent use of color, annotation, and interactivity.
 The visualization types include line charts for trends, bar charts for comparisons, and bubble charts for individual achievements.

 According to **Kirk (2019)**, line charts improve perceptual accuracy by representing quantitative values through proportional line size and position.